Working near open waterways

 • carrying out any earthworks, removing any vegetation or allowing any livestock to graze or remain within the riparian zone or bank of a water course.

-To show that the works will not adversely impact the waterway, a plan showing the proposed works, an environmental management plan, and evidence that the risks and hazards of the works have been considered should be provided with your application.
 The detail of these plans depends on the level of works occurring.
-Having an early discussion with us, us will help to make sure that all factors are considered as part of your proposed works and activities.
+We recommend getting in touch with us early in the process to have a discussion.
+This will help to make sure that all factors are considered as part of your proposed works and activities.

-To make an application under the Infrastructure By-Law, you can complete and submit the online form.
-A printable form is available on our forms page.
+To make an application under the Infrastructure By-Law, complete the online form.